pagkly/Zed/Investopedia4/Know How to Target Specific Markets to Bring in a Large Profit.md

 For example, an athletic footwear company might have market segments for basketball players and long-distance runners.
 As distinct groups, basketball players and long-distance runners respond to very different advertisements.

 Market segmentation is an extension of market research that seeks to identify targeted groups of consumers to tailor products and [[branding]](https://www.investopedia.com/terms/b/brand-personality.asp) in a way that is attractive to the group.
-The objective of market segmentation is to minimize risk by determining which products have the best chances for gaining a share of a [[target market]](https://www.investopedia.com/terms/t/target-market.asp) and determining the best way to deliver the products to the market.
-This allows the company to increase its overall efficiency by focusing limited resources on efforts that produce the best return on investment (ROI).
+The objective of market segmentation is to minimize [[Risk|risk]] by determining which products have the best chances for gaining a share of a [[target market]](https://www.investopedia.com/terms/t/target-market.asp) and determining the best way to deliver the products to the market.
+This allows the company to increase its overall efficiency by focusing limited resources on efforts that produce the best [[Return|return]] on investment (ROI).

 Companies can segment markets in several ways: